 This Museum of Old and New Art is a must-visit when in Hobart.
 You can get here by car or by ferry.
 It is a very interactive art museum, where old and modern art is combined.

 So, what can you expect to see here?
-Although it is a very modern and interactive museum, there is also art hanging on the wall.
-But instead of figuring out what it is all about, you get a device from where you can listen to the founder of the museum and sometimes the artist himself.
+Although it is a very modern and interactive museum, there is also art hanging on the walls.
+But instead of figuring out what it is all about, you get a device where you can listen to the founder of the museum and sometimes the artist himself.
 They explain the story behind the art, which makes it way easier to understand.

 There is also a lot of interactive art, where you can actually participate in to let it work.
 For example the pulse bulb, that shows your pulse when you hold on to a metal bar.
 And there is also a device that lets the wind do the work.
 Yes, you do understand it right, the wind makes the art here!

 You can easily spend half a day at MONA.
-And if the weather is good you can enjoy a lunch or a drink in the garden of the restaurant and watch the boats come by over the river.
+And if the weather is good you can enjoy lunch or a drink in the garden of the restaurant and watch the boats come by over the river.

 Rektango Live Music

 Every Friday night from 6.00 pm to 7.30 pm there is a free live music event at Salamanca place.
 Right behind the Peacock theater people gather to enjoy the music with some drinks.

 So, if you are around on a Friday night, definitely go here to get a real local Tasmanian experience!